Which of the following compounds is aromatic? | Study Prep in Pearson+

 1

 Analyze each compound to check if it meets these criteria.
-First, determine if the compound is cyclic and planar.
-For example, cyclohexane is cyclic but not planar and lacks conjugation, so it is not aromatic.
+For example, cyclohexane (\(C_6H_{12}\)) is cyclic but saturated (no π bonds), so it is not aromatic.

-Count the number of π electrons in the ring for each compound.
-For example, cyclooctatetraene has 8 π electrons but adopts a non-planar 'tub' shape, preventing conjugation and aromaticity.

-Apply Hückel's rule to the π electron count.
-For instance, cyclobutadiene has 4 π electrons, which fits the 4n rule (n=1) but not the (4n + 2) rule, making it antiaromatic or non-aromatic depending on geometry.

 Watch next

-Master Intro to Aromaticity with a bite sized video explanation from Johnny Betancourt
+Master Determine the aromaticity with a bite sized video explanation from Johnny Betancourt